-The Fellowship program is one example of how ICANN is supporting the next generation of community members, and is part of the work of ICANN's Development and Public Responsibility Department.
+The ICANN Meeting Fellowship program is one example of how ICANN is supporting the next generation of community members, as part of the work of ICANN's Development and Public Responsibility Department.
 This program seeks to create a broader and more regionally diverse base of knowledgeable constituents by reaching out to less developed regions of the world in order to build capacity within the ICANN Multistakeholder Model.
 Participation in the program at an ICANN Meeting is a "fast track" experience of engagement into that community model, with presentations designed to facilitate understanding of the many pieces and parts of ICANN while providing opportunities to network and promoting interaction with staff and community leaders.

 Who may apply for and be awarded a fellowship?

 The program is targeted at individuals who are either new to the ICANN environment, are familiar with ICANN but have yet to attend a face-to-face meeting, or have started participating in ICANN through the program or by other means but are in need of travel funding in order to broaden their knowledge and deepen their engagement.
 Candidate backgrounds are diverse: government, the ccTLD community, civil society, academic, technical, and security, commercial and non-commercial sectors.
 These individuals must NOT be involved in or associated with other ICANN supported travel programs at time of selection.